codewithgeek/codewithgeek/README.md

 # 💫 About Me:
-🔭 I’m currently working on MERN Stack<br>💬 Ask me about the web apps<br>⚡ Fun fact : I'm not  a heartless person<br>
+🔭 I’m currently working on MERN Stack and Software Developer<br>💬 Ask me about the web apps<br>⚡ Fun fact : I'm not a heartless person<br>

 # 💻 Tech Stack: